I decided to post a couple more pictures to go with the other post for a little more detail.

 Joined Apr 2011

-Post has been edited 10 months ago by iazybandit.
+Post edited over 1 year ago by iazybandit.

 I must say thought, the B-Grip does a good job with gripped cameras because its made of plastic and the coverage area is longer.